On belief propagation guided decimation for random k-SAT: The probabilistic framework for analyzing BPdec

-The single most important technique for analyzing algorithms on the random $k$-CNF $\PHI$ is the \emph{method of deferred decisions}.
+The single most important technique for analyzing algorithms on the random input $\PHI$ is the ``method of deferred decisions''.
 Where it applies, the dynamics of the algorithm can typically be traced tightly via differential equations, martingales, or Markov chains.
 Virtually all of the previous analyses of algorithms for random $k$-SAT are based on this approach~\cite{AchSorkin,PureLiteral,ChaoFranco2,mick,BetterAlg,FrSu,HajiSorkin,KKL}.
 Unfortunately, the `deferred decisions' technique is limited to very simple, `shortsighted' algorithms that decide upon the value of a variable $x$ on the basis of the clauses/variables at distance, say, one or two from $x$ in the factor graph~\cite{AchSorkin}.
-By contrast, in order to assign the $t$th variable $x_t$, {\tt BPdec} explores clauses at distance up to $2\omega$ from $x_t$, where (potentially) $\omega=\omega(n)\ra\infty$.
+By contrast, in order to assign some variable $x_t$, {\tt BPdec} explores clauses at distance up to $2\omega$ from $x_t$, where (potentially) $\omega=\omega(n)\ra\infty$.
 This renders a `deferred decisions' approach hopeless.

 Therefore, to prove \Thm~\ref{Thm_main} we need a fundamentally different strategy.
 In the present section we set up the probabilistic framework for the analysis.
-We will basically reduce the analysis of {\tt BPdec} to the problem of analyzing the BP operator on the formula that is obtained from the random $\PHI$ by substituting `true' for the first $t$ variables $x_1,\ldots,x_t$ (\Thm~\ref{Thm_bias} blow).
+We will basically reduce the analysis of {\tt BPdec} to the problem of analyzing the BP operator on the formula that is obtained from $\PHI$ by substituting `true' for the first $t$ variables $x_1,\ldots,x_t$ and simplifying (\Thm~\ref{Thm_bias} blow).
 In the next section we will show that this decimated formula enjoys a few simple quasirandomness properties with probability extremely close to one.
-Finally, in \Sec~\ref{Sec_dynamics} we will show that these quasirandomness properties suffice in order to trace the dynamics of the BP computation.
+Finally, we will show that these properties suffice to trace the BP computation.